youssefe-sa/CRM-ASSURMINUT/replit.md

-# CRM Assurance - Insurance Broker CRM System
+# ASSURMINUT - CRM Assurance Auto

 ## Overview

-This is a modern, reactive, and secure web CRM application designed specifically for insurance brokers specializing in health mutual insurance.
+This is a modern, reactive, and secure web CRM application designed specifically for insurance brokers specializing in auto insurance.
 The system manages client information, quotes, documents, appointments, and call logs with a focus on French insurance market requirements.
+The application has been rebranded to ASSURMINUT with a custom logo and corporate blue/red color scheme.

+## Recent Changes (July 16, 2025)

+✓ Fixed 500 error in call creation by updating schema validation for prochainRappel field ✓ Rebranded application from "CRM Assurance" to "ASSURMINUT" ✓ Applied new logo and corporate color palette (blue #3B4D73, red #FF5C5C) ✓ Updated all UI components to use new brand colors
+✓ Enhanced visual identity across login page, sidebar, and headers ✓ Added proper favicon and SEO metadata with new branding

 ## User Preferences